-Walking Mullaghanattin Mountain in Sneem on Ring of Kerry
+Make a date with Mullaghanattin in the Sneem Dunkerron Mountains on the Ring of Kerry

 If you’re looking for a breathtaking mountain walk, then look no further than Mullaghanattin in Sneem in County Kerry.
-As well as breath-taking Mullaghanattin is the tallest mountain in the Sneem Dunkerron range.
-At 773m Mullaghanattin stands proud above the Ballaghbeama Gap, the glacial breach that divides the Dunkerron range.
-Due to its triangular shape, some call Mullaghanattin Ireland’s Matterhorn or more precisely Kerry’s Matterhorn.
+Mullaghanattin is the tallest mountain in the Sneem Dunkerron range, which at 773m stands proud above the Ballaghbeama Gap, the glacial breach that divides the Dunkerron range.
+Due to its prominent shape, some call Mullaghanattin Ireland’s Matterhorn or more precisely Kerry’s Matterhorn.

 The Dunkerrons stretch from Waterville and Caherdaniel all the way to the upper lakes of Killarney.
-The Sneem Dunkerron Mountains are those that form the impressive and exquisite backdrop to the village.
+These mountains in Sneem are wild and rugged and they form the impressive and exquisite backdrop to the village.
 They are a remote place, a world away from its busier neighbours i.e. The Macgillycuddy Reeks (The Reeks).
 On a clear day you can also see The Reeks to the east in the distance.

 Unlike the Reeks, you can scale the Sneem Dunkerrons’ heights and not meet another soul throughout the whole day.
 If you compare climbing Carrauntoohil to climbing Mullaghanattin, this will be the key difference in my view.
-Mullaghanattin and the Dunkerrons gives you more a sense of discovery.
+Mullaghanattin and the Dunkerrons, in my view gives a heightened sense of discovery.
 With nobody else around, it’s feels like you’re discovering these places for the very first time, thus intensifying the experience.

 As well as savouring the panoramic views and natural beauty of this place, no doubt you’ll be feeling proud too.
 Why wouldn’t you, for walking to the top of a Dunkerron summit is a pretty big achievement.
 You’ve earned it.

-The Dunkerrons, particularly the Sneem Dunkerrons are wild, rugged and rocky with hidden lakes and steep mountain walls.
-Just take a look at the type of contour lines of the Sneem Dunkerrons.
-Here you’ll find few smooth oval shaped contour lines.
+The Sneem Dunkerrons are beautiful and rocky with many hidden lakes and steep mountain walls.
+If you have the ordnance survey map 84, just take a look at the prevailing contour lines of these mountains.
+Here you’ll find very few smooth oval shaped contour lines.
 Instead you’ll find jagged, compact contour lines.
 These lines denote uneven, rocky and steep terrain – all typical characteristics of the Dunkerrons.
 That’s why navigating skills and the ability to use a map and compass and/or GPS are important.

-The Sneem Dunkerrons are truly a geological wonder, hence their inclusion in the Kerry Geopark.
+The Sneem Dunkerrons are truly a geological wonder and a huge part of what makes the Kerry Geopark special.
 Kerry Geopark stretches from Kenmare Bay into the mountains and encompasses the villages of Sneem, Castle cove, Caherdaniel and Blackwater.
-The Geopark recognises and promotes the unique way of life, traditions, culture and landscape of the area.
-In fact Kerry Geopark is an internationally recognised are of great geological significance.
-And these amazing geological features make it an amazing place to walk, explore and enjoy.
+The Geopark status recognises and promotes the unique way of life, traditions, culture and landscape of the area.
+In fact Kerry Geopark is an internationally recognised area of great geological significance and is an amazing place to walk, explore and enjoy.

-Now that I have contextualised the location and attraction of the Sneem Dunkerrons, let me return to Mullaghanattin.
-Firstly, let me state that the Mullaghanattin horseshoe is one of my favourite all-day walks.
-Not only do you touch Mullaghanattin’s summit but you also conquer Mullaghanattin East Top, Beann West Top, Beann and Beann South Top too.
-At 773m Mullaghanattin and Beann 752m are two of the tallest mountains in the Dunkerrons.
-Furthermore, they are the 25th and 34th highest mountains in Ireland respectively.
+With the location and attraction of the Sneem Dunkerrons now hopefully in context, let me return to Mullaghanattin.
+Without a doubt, Mullaghanattin horseshoe is one of my favourite all-day walks.
+Not only do you touch Mullaghanattin’s summit but you’ll also conquer Mullaghanattin East Top, Beann West Top, Beann and Beann South Top too.

-These mountains rise 650m above the valley floor and deliver the feeling of standing on top of the world.
-We often use the word Coom to describe a mountain valley surrounded on three sides by the steep slopes.
+These mountains rise 650m above the coom below and you’ll feel as if you are standing on top of the world.
+The word Coom to describes a mountain valley surrounded on three sides by the steep slopes.
 Here, two long spurs flank the coom below forming a perfect horseshoe walk.
-We call this Coom, ‘The pocket’ and indeed it’s a deep one too.
-In fact, the views looking down from above are simply world class.
+We call this valley Coom, ‘The pocket’ and indeed it’s a deep one too. and the views looking down from above are inspiring and world class.

-We begin our walk in area of Ballaghbeama (see post regarding the drive) disembarking before reaching the narrow gap itself.
+We begin our walk in area of Ballaghbeama, starting out just before reaching the narrow gap itself.
 Our aim is to ascend to the Eastern spur just off the Mullaghanattin horseshoe itself.
 Slowly and steadily we start our 300m ascent on grassy slopes onto the spur.
 Stopping frequently allows us enjoy views of Lough Brinn, the eastern Dunkerron Mountains and the Macgillicuddy Reeks beyond.

 As I mentioned some call Mullaghanattin the Kerry Matterhorn or Ireland’s Matterhorn due to its profile.
 It’s also distinctive as a trig point station marks its summit.
-In earlier time, prior to aerial photography and gps, mappers used these trig points for triangulation and positioning.
+In earlier times, prior to aerial photography and GPS, mappers used these trig points for triangulation and positioning.

 The 360-degree view from Mullaghanattin across the Dunkerrons, The Reeks, Kenmare Bay and the Beara Peninsula is simply stunning.
 I hope when you get there the weather is equally kind and the skies clear.

-Although descending the far side of Mullaghanattin presents few difficulties, we take care to avoid a number of rocky outcrops.
+Descending the far side of Mullaghanattin is relatively easy but take care to avoid a number of small rocky outcrops.
 Ahead lies Beann North East Top which is our next target at a height of 692m.
-You can contour around this instead if you like and proceed directly to the grassy Beann ridge.
+You can contour around this instead to proceed directly to the grassy Beann ridge.

-Beann’s grassy ridge walk with its precipitous falls on either side is a real treat.
+Beann’s grassy ridge walk with its precipitous falls on either side is an exhilerating treat.
 I say this because thankfully there’s sufficient walking room on either side of the fence running along its length.
 Still, it does require somewhat of a head and stomach for Heights!

 The first time I reached this ridge was on a calm sunny day.
 I remember how surreal it felt standing atop a 750m exposed ridge, without the slightest breath of wind.
-It was so unexpectedly still and quiet that the sound of the silence was very real and strange to comprehend.
-The contour ring surrounding the grassy ridge is 360m long, which makes for quit a unique walking experience.
+It was so unexpectedly still and quiet that the sound of the silence was very real and surprised me greatly.
+This section of the grassy ridge is 360m long, which makes for quit a unique walking experience.

 As we reach the ridge’s end, we now can safely view ‘The Pocket’ below in all its glory.
 Its steep walls rise 650m up to meet us, giving us a wonderful view of the horseshow.

-The mountain walk descends gradually southwards from this point to a track leading into the valley farms near Coomyanna Bridge.
+The mountain walk descends gradually southwards from Beann to a track leading into the valley farms near Coomyanna Bridge.
 This bridge marks the start of a minor road into Sneem and our transport pickup point back to Álaind Lodges.

 In reaching Coomyanna Bridge we have walked 10 KM and climbed 850m upwards.
 I think you’ll agree that this walk is a delight rather than an endurance test.
 Of course if you prefer longer walks, you can walk to Sneem adding an additional 8 KM to the total.

 Alternatively, you can lengthen the Mullaghanattin Horseshow by starting and finishing on the road leading into the Pocket itself.
 You can choose to complete the walk in clockwise or anti-clockwise, perhaps depending on the day’s weather.
-Thus lengthening the walk adds Cnoc Riabhach, the full length of Faha Mountain and 4 KM to the total.
+Lengthening the walk in this way adds Cnoc Riabhach and the full length of Faha Mountain i.e. and extra 4 KM to the total.
 Enjoy!